Taylor Swift: Philanthropy

-She is a supporter of the arts.
-A benefactor of the Nashville Songwriters Hall of Fame, Swift has donated $75,000 to Hendersonville High School to help refurbish the school auditorium, $4 million to build a new education center at the Country Music Hall of Fame and Museum in Nashville, and $100,000 to the Nashville Symphony.
+Swift is a supporter of the arts.
+A benefactor of the Nashville Songwriters Hall of Fame, she has donated $75,000 to Hendersonville High School to help refurbish its auditorium; $4 million to the Country Music Hall of Fame and Museum in Nashville—the largest donation the museum had received from an artist—to establish the Taylor Swift Education Center, an exhibit and classroom space that opened in 2013; and $100,000 to the Nashville Symphony.
 In 2012, Swift partnered with Chegg for Good to donate $10,000 to the music departments of six US colleges.

-She has also provided one-off donations.
-In 2007, she partnered with the Tennessee Association of Chiefs of Police to launch a campaign to protect children from online predators.
-She has donated items to several charities for auction, including the UNICEF Tap Project and MusiCares.
-Swift has also encouraged young people to volunteer in their local communities as part of Global Youth Service Day.
-Also a promoter of children's literacy, she has donated money and books to schools around the country.
-In 2018 and 2021, Swift donated to the Rape, Abuse & Incest National Network in honor of Sexual Assault Awareness and Prevention Month.
-Swift donated to fellow singer-songwriter Kesha to help with her legal battles against Dr. Luke and to actress Mariska Hargitay's Joyful Heart Foundation.
+Swift has also provided one-off donations.
+She has donated items, including signed guitars and concert tickets, to various charities for auction, among them MusiCares, Global's Make Some Noise, and Rare Impact Fund.
+In 2007, Swift partnered with the Tennessee Association of Chiefs of Police to launch a campaign to protect children from online predators.
+She has also encouraged youth to volunteer in their local communities as part of Global Youth Service Day.
+A promoter of children's literacy, Swift has donated money and books to schools across the US.
+In April 2018, Swift donated to the Rape, Abuse & Incest National Network in honor of Sexual Assault Awareness Month.
+She also donated to fellow singer-songwriter Kesha to help with her legal battles against Dr. Luke and to actress Mariska Hargitay's Joyful Heart Foundation.

-During the Eras Tour, Swift donated to food banks in Florida, Arizona, and Las Vegas; she also employed local businesses throughout the tour and gave $197 million in bonus payments to her entire crew.
+Swift donated the equivalent of tens of thousands of meals to food banks at each stop of the Eras Tour; she also employed local businesses throughout the tour and gave $197 million in bonus payments to her entire crew.
 In February 2024, she donated $100,000 to the family of a woman who died in a shooting at the Kansas City Chiefs' Super Bowl parade.
-In December 2024, a week before Christmas, Swift donated $250,000 to Operation Breakthrough.
-The funds were directed to workforce development, childcare, and early learning programs.
+Swift donated $250,000 to Operation Breakthrough in December 2024; the funds were directed to workforce development, childcare, and early learning programs.
+In December 2025, she made donations to eight organizations including MusiCares, Operation Breakthrough, Feeding America, and the American Heart Association.